We Are Secure

 How’s Life in the Digital Age

-Synthesis of 39 ways digital transformation affects wellbeing, incl. access & security.
+39 ways digital transformation affects wellbeing, including access and digital divides.

 Read Report